 “The Pont du Gard aqueduct system remains an artistic masterpiece showing human genius and cultural tradition,” Fowler said.
 “We were left amazed by such innovation in hydraulic engineering.”

-In the afternoon, small groups visited the Maison Carrée temple and the Arena of Nimes, which once hosted gladiator fights and other violent games and still hosts biannual bullfights.
+In the afternoon, small groups visited the Maison Carrée temple and the Arena of Nimes, also built by the Romans nearly 2,000 years ago.

 The entire group also viewed a modern wastewater treatment facility and irrigation projects in France.

 “Overall, the wastewater treatment facility provided interesting insight into how people might reuse wastewater more efficiently and effectively,” Barnes said.
 “We were surprised to learn that 90 percent of wastewater currently used in the world is in an untreated state and, therefore, unavailable for more water-efficient methods such as drip irrigation systems.
 Many of the effects of wastewater--both untreated and membrane-treated--on plant and soil health remain unknown.”